 Chart showing: Mobile Internet Speed by Country

 Excelling in mobile commerce first requires a good understanding of internet speeds, which vary from country to country.
-For instance, Singapore currently tops the list ranking average fixed internet speeds by country, followed by Chile.
+For instance, Singapore currently tops the list ranking average fixed internet speeds by country and territory, followed by Hong Kong.
 What about mobile internet speeds?
 In this post, we dive into the ranking of mobile internet speed by country to understand where users are enjoying the fastest internet in the world on their mobile devices.

 Mobile internet speed by country: Table